-Glenniss Indreland, TAC Chair (Big Sky)
+Glenniss Indreland, TAC Chair (Bozeman)

 Katie Grice, TAC Vice-Chair (Big Sky)

 Background of life and work in Montana: I made the move to Montana a few weeks after graduating from college in Michigan.
 My goal was to expand my knowledge of the hospitality and tourism industry, and of course take advantage of the boundless recreation in the state.
 I spent my first 7 years as a National Sales manager for Big Sky Resort, travelling the country to promote meeting and convention business in Big Sky.
 I then spent two years working remotely for Expedia.com as a Market Manager for the state.
 I currently have the honor of serving as the DIrector of Sales for Big Sky Resort.